-Responding to consumers with different needs
+Responding to consumers with different needs - in detail

 Complaints we receive involving consumers with different needs include claims that a provider:

 - refused to deal with a person nominated by the consumer to communicate with the provider on their behalf